AbdullahTheDev-buildit/AbdullahTheDev-buildit/README.md

 ---

 ### 🤝 Open to Collaborations

-I'm always open to collaborating on **web development projects**, **ML/AI applications**, or **data science problems**.
+I'm always open to collaborating on **web development projects** & **App development projects**.
 If you're working on something exciting or just want to connect, feel free to reach out!

 ---